 Study tour reports:

 When the whole Summer School reassembled, these study group reports and the CD from South Gotland formed the basis for a series of playful or dramatic presentations.
 The text of one of these presentations can be seen by clicking The Saga of Fröjel.
-See also pictures of these vivid presentations.

 The final days of the Summer School included a series of discussions about the themes of rural tourism.
 The participants focused together on the contacts that they had made with each other, and on the potential for future networking among them; and a formal evaluation session of the Summer Academy conducted by the external evaluator of the project.
 Click here to see the Evaluation Report.